Request for Extra Selection

 - It's not acceptable for a late application and late approval.

-You can log on the cclass/eLearn System the day after you enrolled in the course.
+You can log on to the cclass/eLearn System the next day you enroll in the course.